From Intermediate to Advanced — 5 Wildlife Photography Tips

 Canon R5 | Canon 500mm f/4 IS with 1.4x Teleconverter | 1/5000th | f/5.6 | ISO 1600

-Contrary to the previous image where a momentarily static subject allowed me to gamble with a very slow shutter in extremely low light, having success in this situation was entirely contingent upon making use of an exceedingly fast shutter speed.
+Contrary to the previous image where a momentarily static subject allowed me to gamble with a very slow shutter speed in extremely low light, having success in this situation was entirely contingent upon making use of an exceedingly fast shutter speed.

 This example image brings about an interesting discussion point on how we need to make informed compromises when choosing our manual settings.
 You simply can’t have it all, so it’s about determining which compromise will be least detrimental to the overall image in the end.